jamiebutterworth2016/machine-learning/practical/evaluate.md

 # Evaluate

-Evaluate the results.
+Evaluate the results.\
-Depends on your model type: classification model or regression model.
+The evaluation method depends on your model type: regression model or classification model.

+## Regression model
+Two common measures:
+- Mean absolute error (MAE)
+- Root mean square error (RMSE)

+### Mean absolute error
+Measure the average of the errors in a set of predictions.\
+I.e. how far the regression line is to the points.

+### Root mean square error
+Measures the standard deviation of prediction errors.\
+Informs how spread out the prediction errors are in relation to an optimal fit.

 ## Classification model
 Common evaluation methods: